Hannibal's crossing of the Alps: March to the Rhône

 Publius Scipio, one of the consuls for 218 BC, received orders from the Senate to confront Hannibal in the theatre of the Ebro or the Pyrenees.
-The Senate delegated to him 60 ships for this purpose.
-However, he did not move with the speed that the issue required of him.
+The Senate delegated to him 60 ships for this purpose, however he did not move quickly.
 When he arrived in the Po area, there was an uprising amongst the freshly conquered Gauls.
-More colonies were being established in the Po region, and this caused the Boii and Insubres to arise afresh who were now aware that Hannibal was heading to them.
-Instead of employing the legions that were on hand for their intended Iberian expedition, the Senate ordered that they should be sent to the Po under the command of a Praetor and new legions should be levied by the consul.
-The formation of a new army was a fairly easy matter for the Romans.
-There were so many citizens who were qualified for service in the army that all the government had to do was inform the citizenry that more soldiers were needed and they would be required to serve.
+More colonies were being established in the Po region, causing the Boii and Insubres to rebel when they became aware that Hannibal was heading to them.
+Instead of employing the legions that were on hand for their intended Iberian expedition, the Senate ordered they should be sent to the Po under the command of a Praetor and new legions should be levied by the consul.
+The formation of a new army was fairly easy for the Romans.
+There were so many citizens who were qualified for service in the army, that the government only had to inform the citizenry that more soldiers were needed and they would be required to serve.
 Many Romans, being required to serve at some point, spent portions of their youth training to serve in the legions.

-Finally, having got these new legions together – in a much more leisurely fashion than the urgency of the situation demanded of him – he set sail from Ostia.
-In this day there were no compasses, and it was the habit of navigators to sail their ships along the coast and to stop at night for victuals.
-So, after sailing north along the peninsula's coast (Italian) and then turning west towards the Iberian peninsula, the consul ordered the fleet to stop in Massalia.
-The time from Ostia to Massalia was 5 days.
-When he arrived there, to his surprise he learned from the Massaliots that instead of Hannibal still being in Catalonia, as he had anticipated, Hannibal was about 4 days march north of their city on the far side of the Rhône.
+Having organised new legions together – more slowly than the urgency of the situation demanded according to historians– he set sail from Ostia.
+There were no compasses at this time, and it was the habit of navigators to sail their ships along the coast and to stop at night for victuals.
+After sailing north along the coast of the Italian Peninsula, then turning west towards the Iberian Peninsula, the consul ordered the fleet to stop in Massalia.
+The time from Ostia to Massalia was five days.
+When he arrived there, to his surprise he learned from the Massaliots that instead of Hannibal still being in Catalonia, as he had anticipated, Hannibal was about four days march north of their city on the far side of the Rhône.

 Crossing the Rhône

-Much of Hannibal's marches are shrouded in debate, especially the path he opted to employ over the Alps.
+Many of Hannibal's marches are shrouded in debate, especially the path he took over the Alps.
 However, modern historians agree on where Hannibal encamped his army on the western bank of the Rhône and see the river crossing as clearly conceived and crisply executed.